-In writing her first novel, Random Passage (Breakwater 1992), Morgan has overcome the omission of Newfoundland representation experienced through her early education.
+In writing her first novel, Random Passage (Breakwater 1992), Morgan has overcome the omission of Newfoundland and Labrador representation experienced through her early education.
 She comments, “In tracking my own relationship with this place-a lost and found story-I come near to tracking a story common to most Newfoundlanders of my generation.”

 Cape Random, the setting of Random Passage, possibly reflects her own lineage in rural Newfoundland, her mother, Sadie Vincent, growing up on Cape Island in Bonavista North and William Vardy, her father, on Random Island in Trinity Bay.
 Simultaneously, Cape Random is archetypal of some of the common experiences, both fiction and non-fiction, of early outport settlement.